 Canadian Companies with Virginia Locations

-In the last 10 years, more than $500 million in capital investment has been announced by Canadian companies in Virginia.
-According to the Bureau of Economic Analysis nearly 70 Canadian companies are operating in Virginia and employing nearly 14,000 people, including:
+In the last 5 years, nearly $19.4 billion in capital investment has been made by Canadian companies in Virginia.
+According to the Embassy of Canada, nearly 195 Canadian-owned businesses are operating in Virginia and employing nearly 14,000 people, including: